ArceusOmkar7/Clustr/backend/README.md

 1. **Validation**: Checks if the file extensions are allowed using the `allowed_file()` utility function
 2. **Storage**: Securely saves files to the configured upload directory
+3. **Metadata Extraction**: Extracts image dimensions and other metadata using Pillow
+4. **MongoDB Storage**: Stores file metadata in MongoDB for later retrieval
-3. **URL Generation**: Creates preview URLs for accessing the files
+5. **URL Generation**: Creates preview URLs for accessing the files
-4. **Response Creation**: Returns metadata about each successfully uploaded file
+6. **Response Creation**: Returns metadata about each successfully uploaded file

 ### Security Considerations